Anteex/drop2comp-v2/src/content/privatepolicy_ru.md

 ##### Welcome to Drop2comp!

 AnTeex Developer ("we", "our" or "us") values your privacy.
-This Privacy Policy informs you of your choices and our practices regarding any Information (as defined in the "The Information We Collect and How We Collect It" section below) you provide to us.
+This Privacy Policy informs you of your choices and our practices regarding any Information (as defined in the "Information We Collect" section below) you provide to us.

-The use of Drop2comp (through the Drop2comp mobile app, https://drop2comp.com or any third party platforms through which Drop2comp is provided) may involve the collection and use of your Information.
+The use of Drop2comp (through the Drop2comp mobile app, http://drop2comp.com or any third party platforms through which Drop2comp is provided) may involve the collection and use of your Information.
 It is important for you to understand how this happens and how you may control it, so please read this Privacy Policy carefully.

 By using Drop2comp, you agree that we may collect, use and share your Information in accordance with this Privacy Policy, as revised from time to time.